ctfrancia/ajedrez-be/README.md

 - `neighborhood` - user's neighborhood of residence (LA MORALEJA, VALLVIDRERA, etc.)

 ### `tournaments`
+#### Description
+Tournaments represent the parent of the `games` table and will define the rules and regulations of the subsequent games of the child games.

+#### Definitions and descriptions
 - `tournament_id` - primary key
 - `is_active` - boolean to determine if tournament is active
 - `created_at` - date tournament was created